 1. Be true to your brand: Social impact isn’t separate from your brand

-What metrics are most important to your company, and what messages do you most want to communicate?
-Your clear priorities and business strategy should inform the hierarchy of information and focus the stories you include.
+Consider what metrics are most important to your company and your company’s audience.
+What messages do you most want to communicate?
+Your clear priorities and business strategy should inform the hierarchy and segmentation of information and focus the stories you include.
 More is not always more.

-3. Keep it relatable: Make stories succinct and personal
+3. Keep it personal: Make stories succinct and relatable

-“Stopping Climate Change” is a major and noble goal, but it’s so big it’s difficult to grasp.
-Stories involving people bring your efforts to a relatable scale, and give readers an “on-ramp” to your more complex issues and statistics.
-All readers—even data nerds—relate to human stories where individual efforts have positive and measurable impact on people and communities.
+While the intent the concept to “end climate change” is noble, many feel we’ve surpassed the ability to do so, and even if we haven’t, the goal is so big it is difficult to grasp.
+Reduce your scale and narrow your aperture by elevating stories that involve people bringing your efforts to life on a relatable scale.
+It helps give readers an “on-ramp” to your more complex issues and statistics, you can still tell a story with your data.
+Simply, humans relate to stories about humans when individual efforts have a positive and measurable impact on people and communities.
 Especially when they can see and hear from those whose lives were affected.

-Avoid jargon, write in a clear, appealing, conversational tone.
-Avoid information overload — don’t overwhelm the reader, complex topics benefit from visualization and callouts.
+Avoid jargon, write in a clear, appealing and conversational tone, and avoid information overload by sharing complex topics and data by way of visualizations and callouts.

 4. Visualize information: Make complex sustainability ideas more understandable